 Oracle client credentials (wallet files) are downloaded from Autonomous Data Warehouse by a service administrator.
 If you are not an Autonomous Data Warehouse administrator, your administrator should provide you with the client credentials.

-To download client credentials, do the following:
+To download client credentials, do the following from Oracle Cloud Infrastructure console:

 - Navigate to the Autonomous Data Warehouse details page.